jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 |:----------------------------------------------:|:----------------------------------------------:|
 |                   Accessible                   |                  Inaccessible                  |

-The meaning of them is as can be expected: the Accessible square is accessible, while the Inaccessible square is inaccessible This basic notation does not show which parties get access and which do not.
+The meaning of them is as can be expected: the Accessible square is accessible, while the Inaccessible square is inaccessible This basic notation might not show which parties get access and which do not.

 The symbols used here are actually access symbols, which I’ve already introduced.
 Access symbols can denote direction, and they also denote where access takes place, but they’re also used to denote access control.